Friendship bench: Operation

 The Friendship Bench aims to enhance mental well-being and improve quality of life through the use of trained community health workers (CHWs) who deliver individual problem-solving therapy sessions to people struggling with mild to moderate mental health problems such as anxiety and depression.
-The CHWs are trained in a cognitive behavioural therapy-based approach with a strong emphasis on problem-solving therapy (PST) and behavioural activation at primary health care (PHC) level to address "kufungisisa", a local Shona word which literally translates into “thinking too much” and symptoms resemble depression and anxiety.
-When clients come to the Friendship Bench seeking mental health support, they are screened with a Shona Symptoms Questionnaire-14 (SSQ-14), an indigenous measure of common mental disorders (CMD).
+The CHWs are trained in a cognitive behavioural therapy-based approach with a strong emphasis on problem-solving therapy (PST) and behavioural activation at primary health care (PHC) level to address kufungisisa, a local Shona concept which literally translates into "thinking too much" and whose symptoms resemble depression and anxiety.
+When clients come to the Friendship Bench seeking mental health support, they are screened with a Shona Symptoms Questionnaire-14 (SSQ-14), an indigenous measure of common mental disorders.

 The talk therapy sessions take place on wooden park benches, which are usually placed in quiet, discreet spaces under shady trees at primary health care clinics or community rooms.

 Grandmothers

-Uniquely, Friendship Bench uses "Grandmothers" more fondly known as Ambuya Utano or Gogo's to deliver the problem-solving therapy intervention.
+Uniquely, Friendship Bench uses "Grandmothers", more fondly known as Ambuya Utano or Gogos, to deliver the problem-solving therapy intervention.
 The FB Grandmothers are rooted in their community and are the custodians of local wisdom and knowledge.